Linda Cohn: Author

 In 2008, Cohn released her memoir, Cohn-Head: A No-Holds-Barred Account of Breaking Into the Boys' Club, in which she recounts her passion for sports and her experiences working on SportsCenter.
-It is a tell-all about her rise to the top of a male-dominated sportscasting world.

 Personal life

 Cohn has two children with her ex-husband Stew Kaufman.
 The couple divorced in 2008.

 In 2014, Cohn was named one of the 25 most influential women in sports.
-She is an avid fan of the New York Giants, New York Mets, New York Knicks, and New York Rangers.
+She is a fan of the New York Giants, New York Mets, New York Knicks, and New York Rangers.

+Cohn was a member of the 13-person panel that selected the Top 100 Players in Giants history.